juliancaba/fpga_by_example/README.md

 Zedboard
 =======
  * helloWorld: Hello World (only vhdl sources)
+ * dma: Transfer data from memory (addr1) to an FIFO and from the FIFO to the memory (addr2).
+Then it checks the transferred data
  * DPR: Example of Dynamic Partial Reconfiguration (led shift: right or left)

 ZCU104
 =======
- * blink_intr: Interrupts project with the leds and a button
+ * blink_intr: LED shifter that is interrupted when the top left button is pressed (all LEDs blinks)